Go Ad-Free

 This in-depth analysis in the journal INDOOR AIR suggests that we need to improve indoor air quality!
 Full Stop!
 If we invest in proper ventilation, filtration and other proven strategies, we just might reduce the spread of COVID, influenza and other viral or bacterial infections.

-We talk with one of the country’s leading experts on how to improve air quality on our syndicated radio show, Saturday, September 10, 2022 at 7:00 am EDT.
+We talked with one of the country’s leading experts on how to improve air quality on our syndicated radio show, Saturday, September 10, 2022 at 7:00 am EDT.
 Dr. Richard Corsi is Dean of the College of Engineering of the University of California, Davis.
 Here is a link to the show notes.
-If you can’t listen to the streaming audio at this link at 7:00 am Saturday morning, please listen to the podcast when we post it on this website Monday morning, September 12, 2022.
+You can listen to the podcast on this website.

 What Can Be Done to Improve Air Quality?